dalongbao/enten/README.md

 2. RL environment
 3. simulation and rendering

-i'm quite happy with what it made thus far.
+i'm quite happy with what it made thus far. trained using [pufferlib](https://github.com/pufferai/pufferlib)

 to run, `cd src/build` then `python -m http.server 8000`:
 ```